- Ridgefield Public Schools Board of Education

 5. Provide adequate staffing for an honors art program to be offered at all schools and for all students who qualify.

-6. Provide adequate staffing, funding, and curricula guidelines to allow students and teachers to take advantage of our rich local visual arts organizations.
+6. Provide adequate staffing, funding, and curricula guidelines to allow students and teachers to take advantage of our rich local visual arts organizations, including field trips.

 The Quality Arts Education for Ridgefield Public Schools petition to Ridgefield Public Schools Board of Education was written by Sarah Hanley and is in the category Education at GoPetition.